 Should there be more external applicants than this, places will be allocated to pupils who fall into the following criteria in order of priority until the number of places allocated is equal to the admission number: that is, places will be offered first to those who are in criterion A, then, to the extent that places remain available, to those in criterion B and so on.
-Within each criterion applicants will be ordered according to the distance they live from the school measured as a straight line between the Land Gazetteer address points for the home address and the school, using the WBC's computerized mapping system.
+Within each criterion applicants will be ordered according to the distance they live from the school site, Charvil Piggott Primary School or Wargrave Piggott Secondary School respectively, measured as a straight line between the Land Gazetteer address points for the home address and the relevant site, using WBC's computerized mapping system.